Geo-Python-2023/Exercise-1/README.md

-_Dear students!
-Please also fill in the **Geo-Python/AutoGIS pre-course survey: https://elomake.helsinki.fi/lomakkeet/119154/lomake.html**.
-Your responses will help shape how we teach this fall._

 # Exercise 1: Cooking up some Python

 In the “Taste of Python” lesson this week we have learned a few basic things in Python.
 Now you get your chance to demonstrate your skills.

 This exercise is inspired by an analysis that determined [Finland is the world's happiest country](https://www.weforum.org/agenda/2019/03/finland-is-the-world-s-happiest-country-again/).
 As the instructors of the Geo-Python course, we think we've found a better way to assess the individual happiness of people in Finland (particularly those taking this course!), and we're going to test our idea with you.
 In *five easy steps (or problems)* we'll be able to reveal your happiness based on two of life's most important happiness factors: Ice cream and sleep!

+## Problem 0 - Filling out the pre-course survey

+Before you get started with the exercise, we ask that you **please fill out the Geo-Python/AutoGIS pre-course survey at https://elomake.helsinki.fi/lomakkeet/125237/lomake.html**.
+Your responses will help shape how we teach this autumn!

-## Problem 0 - Creating your own Jupyter notebook
+## Problem 1 - Creating your own Jupyter notebook

-Open Jupyter lab from the [Exercise 1 landing page](https://geo-python-site.readthedocs.io/en/latest/lessons/L1/exercise-1.html#part-3-cooking-up-some-python) on the course site, and create a new notebook.
+Open Jupyter lab from the [Exercise 1 landing page](https://geo-python-site.readthedocs.io/en/latest/lessons/L1/exercise-1.html#part-3-cooking-up-some-python) on the course site and create a new notebook.

-## Problem 1 - Defining some variables
+## Problem 2 - Defining some variables

 In the top cell of the new notebook: